jlewi/notes/vscode.md

 ## Python Running Tests

-* Configure the tests for pytest seems to work pretty well
+* Configure the tests for pytest seems to work pretty well; makes it easy to run and debug individual tests